Emperor Yingzong of Ming: Family

 Emperor Yingzong had multiple wives, including Lady Qian, who became his empress when they married in 1442.
-After Emperor Yingzong's death, Lady Qian became the empress dowager and died in 1468.
-Empress Qian had no children, and Emperor Yingzong's son and successor, Zhu Jianshen, was born to a concubine, Lady Zhou.
+After Emperor Yingzong's death, Lady Qian became empress dowager and died in 1468.
+Empress Qian had no children, and Emperor Yingzong's son and successor, the Chenghua Emperor, was born to a concubine, Lady Zhou.
 Lady Zhou was given the title of empress dowager after her son's ascension, but she still harbored jealousy towards Lady Qian.
 She died in 1504.